 Again, the grain refers to the weight of the bullet only.
 It does not include the case, powder, or primer.
 So we are just talking about the part that flys through the barrel and strikes the target.

-Bullets come in various grain weights, which is what gives a bullet different flight trajectories, thermal ballistics, and velocity.
+Bullets come in various grain weights, giving a bullet different flight trajectories, thermal ballistics, and velocity.

-Choosing a grain can often depend on a number of factors including but not limited to:
+Choosing a grain can often depend on several factors including but not limited to the following:

 - What is the purpose of the round?